spine-tools/SpineOpt.jl/docs/src/implementation_details/documentation.md

 + description: describes the formulation of the constraint in words
 + formulation: describes the formulation of the constraints in latex formulas

+There is also a special instruction specifically for getting the same field (or fields) from all constraint functions; instead of specifying the function name you can write `alldocstrings`.
+It will also automatically generate titles in between corresponding to the constraint.

 An example for how the docstring looks:

 ```